timsetsfire/timsetsfire.github.io/_posts/2018-09-6-neural-networks-from-scratch-5.markdown

 ---
 layout: post
 title:  "Neural Networks from Scrach Part 5"
-date:   2018-09-13 22:05:00 -0400
+date:   2018-09-15 22:05:00 -0400
 categories: jekyll update
 math: true
 ---

 ## Function composition

 Function composition is the backbone of our neural network architecture.
-We feed data in through an input $x$ and we flow the data through many intermediate functions to generate an output.
-So far we have discussed the general idea behind the neural network and how we'll represent the network with directed acyclic graphs.
-We also gave some illustrations how to represent a linear regression in our framework, but we still don't have a way to "learn" the graph, that is, estimate the weights of the graph which are used to define our neural network.

-The main workhorse in learning graphs are gradient based optimization methods - this means we need a method to calculate gradients
-Suppose that we have a function $h = (g \circ f)(x)$, read $g$ composed with $f$ of $x$.
-This is the backbone of our feed forward neural network (also multilayer perceptron - or MLP for short).
-In the MLP, function composoition is used to define a function $f$ which
+It can be easily understood as the application of one function to the result of another function to produce a third function.

+Concretely, Suppose that we have a function $h = (g \circ f)(x)$, read $g$ composed with $f$ of $x$.
+It is understood, that $f: X \to Y$, g: Y \to Z$, then $h: X \to Z$.
+In the previous post, we used function composition to formalize the architecture for our neural network.
+Moreover, we discussed how to feed data through our network (forward) and in doing so, we were doing the evaluation of a functions composed with functions.
+As we left off with our linear regression graph, we still had not touched on an important part - how to learn the graph.
+In this context learn is referrring to estimating the parameters of the network.
+The standard way to learn neural networks is via gradient based optimization methods, which, obviously, requires us to compute gradients for our trainable parameters, which means we need to pay a visit to our old friend the chain rule!

+## Chain rule

+If we have a function $$(h \circ g \circ f ) (x)$$, we will calc its derivative via the chain rule as

+$$\frac{\partial h}{\partial x} = \frac{\partial g}{\partial f}\frac{\partial f}{\partial x}$$

+Here we are assuming the $f$ and $g$ are differentiable on their domain, thus $h$ is differentiable on its domain.

 ## Automatic Differentiation